Excellence That Transforms Lives

 Here are some types of housing and services you may consider for aging parents:

 - At home.
 Many seniors can continue to live in their own homes or a relative’s home.
 If an aging parent lives at their own home, it’s important to regularly check in by phone or in person to see how they’re doing emotionally and physically.
 If you live some distance from your parent, find someone local to check in, such as a friend or neighbor.
 When your parent needs additional help in recovering from an illness or injury, or when your parent needs more support to stay at home, Private Duty care can be useful.
-National Church Residences offers this in Ohio only, but other organizations can be found in other states.
+National Church Residences offers this in Ohio only, but other organizations can be found in all states.
 Private Duty includes home visits providing assistance with bathing, dressing, grooming, light housekeeping, shopping and meal preparation.
 The Private Duty team also can help you monitor medication routes, run errands, schedule appointments, do household paperwork and provide transportation.
 You can schedule as many days as you feel your parent needs.
 Although this is typical privately paid, the benefits are huge for adult children who get many hours back in their week to work and enjoy family life.

 - At home with additional support.
-Sometime a parent living at home cannot be left alone during the day.
+Sometimes a parent living at home cannot be left alone during the day.
 This is where adult day services is most useful.
 Our Centers for Senior Health provide transportation to and from the centers, where your parent can spend the day enjoying fellowship, healthy meals and activities.
 Some services, such as bathing, also can be provided.
 Other senior may need Home Health aides, who work alongside your physician to ensure that the doctor’s instructions are followed.
 Your parent could even receive rehab at home.
 Our team members including nurses, physical therapist, occupational therapist, speech therapists, social workers and home health aides.

 - Affordable senior housing.
 Seniors who are low-income may qualify for a beautiful apartment in one of our 340 affordable senior housing communities across the country.
 These communities have frequent events and social activities for residents.
 It’s important to contact the community as soon as possible as waiting lists often exist.

 - Senior Living Communities.
 Many Senior Living Communities are located across the nation.
 Often these communities require an entry fee plus monthly rates.
 These communities often contain beautiful villas or manor homes and apartments with beautiful amenities and full menu of programs and activities to nourish the body, mind and spirit.
 National Church Residences has these communities in Ohio and Florida.
-These communities are typically privately paid.
+Our Senior Living communities are typically privately paid.

 - Assisted living: Often a part of a Senior Living Community, Assisted Living, which is usually privately paid, provides additional support to your parent so they can continue living safety in an apartment.
 This includes daily help with things like bathing, dressing, housekeeping, medication management, transportation and more.
 Some National Church Residences communities in Ohio offer affordable assisted living, which is government subsidized.